 You may also hear of inside sales referred to as virtual sales or remote sales.

 When we say phone calls, that very often means you’re cold calling your customers.
 You might warm call them, too.

-Sales Hacker says for a cold call to be the most successful, you have to master the talk-to-listen ratio.
-You should be talking 55 percent of the time but listening 45 percent.
+For a cold call to be the most successful, you have to master the talk-to-listen ratio.
+You should be talking about 55% of the time but listening 45%.
 That’s about an even split.